JonasSinjan/MSciProject/README.md

 processing.py
 ```

-Contains class `processing` that contains many methods which reads in, cleans the csv raw data files (changes to correct timezone and creates datetimeindex) from MFSA.
+Contains class `processing` that contains many methods which reads in, cleans the csv raw data files (changes to correct timezone and creates datetimeindex - datetimeindex must time consuming operation for entire code, cannot use faster parser method as raw data time just in seconds as a float, not close to required ISO8601 format) from MFSA.
 Also rotates the axis into the desired reference frame and contains the `calculate_db` method that the core of finding dB.

 ### Analysis/Plotting Files